-The Cooperative Institute for Meteorological Satellite Studies (CIMSS) is a long-standing partnership between NOAA and the University of Wisconsin-Madison (UW) focusing on satellite-based weather, environmental, and climate research.
+The Cooperative Institute for Meteorological Satellite Studies (CIMSS) is a long-standing partnership between NOAA and the University of Wisconsin-Madison (UW) focusing on satellitebased weather, environmental, and climate research.
 Founded in 1980, CIMSS filled a need for global leadership in these emerging fields, finding a home appropriately at the UW Space Science and Engineering Center (SSEC), the birthplace of satellite meteorology.
 For more than four decades, our institute has worked with NOAA to meet society's needs for timely, accurate, and reliable satellite data to support short term weather forecasting, identify atmospheric hazards, and monitor the Earth-atmosphere system.
 Our principal investigators, researchers and support staff develop new methods and tools to support NOAA's mission and we develop the future leaders in satellite Earth observation by engaging students from diverse backgrounds.

-CIMSS' history encapsulated in Figure 3.1 that shows geostationary satellite imagery from the day CIMSS was founded (left) and early 2024 (right), all produced using CIMSS visualization software and data archived at UW.
+CIMSS' history is encapsulated in Figure 3.1 that shows geostationary satellite imagery from the day CIMSS was founded (left) and early 2024 (right), all produced using CIMSS visualization software and data archived at UW.
 The monochromatic Synchronous Meteorological Satellite - 2 (SMS-2) images on the left, captured Hurricane Howard off the coast of California on August 5, 1980.
-The true-color images on the right combine the three visible wavelength channels GOES-16 to reveal severe storms over south central Wisconsin on February 8, 2024.
+The true-color images on the right combine the three visible wavelength channels on GOES-16 to reveal severe storms over south central Wisconsin on February 8, 2024.
 These storms later produced the first recorded February tornadoes in the state.
+Through the power of modern machine learning, the CIMSS ProbSevere algorithm leveraged GOES-16's four times higher spatial resolution the founding of CIMSS imagery Then and Now: GOES observations from the founding of CIMSS on August 5, 1980 (left) and the first February tornado outbreak in Wisconsin February 8, 2024.
+Images were produced with Community Satellite Processing Package (CSPP) software developed at CIMSS.

-Through the power of modern machine learning, the CIMSS ProbSevere algorithm leveraged GOES-16's four times higher spatial resolution and 15 times better temporal resolution to identify this severe weather threat several minutes before the tornadoes struck near Evansville, WI, a few miles southeast of UW.
+and 15 times better temporal resolution to identify this severe weather threat several minutes before the tornadoes struck near Evansville, WI, a few miles southeast of UW.
 This is a good example of how CIMSS research is providing forecasters and the public critical lead time to protect both life and property.